emuvi/arc-cpp-longwrite/README.md

 # LongWrite

-LongWrite is a command program utility that writes one line each half second for three minutes.
+LongWrite is a command program utility with a bunch of functionalities on writing.
+It can write on console or on files and gets the data from the console, files or parameters.